 Why You Should Plant Pansies in Fall Instead of Spring

-When the temps officially cool down for fall, I love to plant Winter Pansies in the garden.
+When the temps officially cool down for the season, I love to plant Winter Pansies in the garden.

 These pansies add fall color, will overwinter, and bounce back in spring.